k3nsei/k3nsei/README.md

 ### Hi, I'm Piotr 👋 👨‍💻

-I'm like a swiss army knife.
+I'm like a Swiss army knife.
 A man of many talents.
-Commitment, passion and desire to create something great are just a small part of my world.
-Anything is possible, but we need ask ourselves a question.
-Is it worth devote our time on it?
-Maybe something else can be done and the world will be a better place thanks to it?
+Commitment, passion and the desire to create something great are just a small part of my world.
+Anything is possible, but we have to ask ourselves one question.
+Is it worth our time?
+Maybe something else can be done that will make the world a better place?
 Just use your imagination and don't stop dreaming...

 ### My motto
 `The code is mightier than the sword`